Blog / 2012 / The Subtleties of Copyright: An Interview with Paul Kinsella

 As I was scouring the interwebs for an image that I was positive someone must have created, an image to illustrate this post, I came across this cartoon by Paul Kinsella on cartoonstock.com.

-My first reaction was a good chuckle, since I read this cartoon as a very eloquent critique of copyright.
+My first reaction was a good chuckle, since I read this cartoon as an eloquent critique of copyright.
 My second reaction was confusion.
 The dissonance between the seeming critique and the extensive (and completely ugly) watermarks hurt my brain.
 It made me think of this cartoon by Nina Paley.

 Once I got over what appeared to be a logical disconnect, I realized that I might have misread Kinsella’s Copyright 1340 B.C.
-God (Moses) completely, so I decided to ask him some questions and he was gracious enough to respond.
+God (Moses), so I decided to ask him some questions and he was gracious enough to respond.

 GWENN: What does this cartoon mean to you?